vtnorton/Formula.Releases/README.md

 * Docker: The project needs docker, and that says it all!

+* YAML: would love to create the build process with yml.

 Constributors of all kinds from the community are welcome, but especially those that support the efforts above.